Frequently Asked Questions

 Q. When is J-term?

-A. For 2020, J-Term will be June 15th through June 19th, subject to snow days.
-This accounts for the one snow day we have had so far this year.
-Each additional snow day would push back J-Term one day.
+A. For 2023, J-Term will be June 13th through June 20th, pending snow days.
+Each additional snow day would push back J-Term one day further.

 Q. How many days will J-term be?